Chromosomal radiosensitivity, cancer predisposition and response to radiotherapy.

 - Issue date: 1995 May

-- Chromosomal radiosensitivity in young cancer patients: possible evidence of genetic predisposition.
+- Chromosomal radiosensitivity in breast cancer patients with a known or putative genetic predisposition.